 Work-Life Balance for Parents

 Work-life balance can be an elusive goal for working parents.
 But, you can take steps as a parent to make it a reality for you and your children.
-Like many great achievements, it takes time and organization—but it’s well worth the effort—for parents and their families.
+Like many great achievements, work-life balance takes time and organization—but it’s worth the effort—for parents and their families.

 Managers also serve as a source of inspiration.
 Managers who pursue work-life balance in their own lives model appropriate behavior and support employees in their pursuit of work-life balance.

-Parents should think carefully about job location: the commute to daycare can make or break your ability to spend invaluable bonding time before, during and after work with your children.
+Parents should think carefully about job location: the commute to daycare can make or break your ability to spend invaluable bonding time before, during, and after work with your children.
 The satisfaction you get from seeing your child more often will make you much more relaxed and productive at work, and reduce your stress significantly.
 Make quality of life an aspect of your job criteria before you commit.

-Usually, benefits are spelled out at the time of the job offer, and sometimes on a company’s website.
+Usually, benefits are spelled out at the time of the job offer, and sometimes they'll be listed on a company’s website.
 If you get the chance to chat with other employees, ask if the corporate culture is family-friendly.
 Are there daycare benefits?
 Is there enough personal time off for emergencies—a sense of empathy for parents?

 If you can’t pick up or meet your child at lunchtime, then arrange to place a call.
 It’s reassuring for a child to hear from a parent during the day.
 A brief check-in will be rewarding for both of you.